 - Chili-infused olive oil

-- 4 Tbsp. of cultured vegetables of your choice, to serve
+- 4 tablespoons of cultured vegetables of your choice, to serve

 Serving Size: 4

-- Using a spice grinder or a mortar and pestle, grind together the licorice root, cloves, coriander seeds, white pepper and 1 Tsp. of Dr. Mercola’s Himalayan salt to make a fine powder.
+- Using a spice grinder or a mortar and pestle, grind together the licorice root, cloves, coriander seeds, white pepper and 1 tablespoon of Himalayan salt to make a fine powder

-- Transfer the spice mix to a bowl and stir in 2 Tbsp. of cold water.
+- Transfer the spice mix to a bowl and stir in 2 tablespoons of cold water.
 Add the pork mince, garlic, thyme and parsley and mix by hand to combine.
-Refrigerate for 20 minutes to allow the flavors to infuse
+Refrigerate for 20 minutes to allow the flavors to infuse.

 - Divide the meat mixture into four portions and form them into patties about 8 centimeters (3 inches) in diameter and 2 centimeters (3/4 inches) thick.